socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 Artifact/Template: *Use Case (Model)*
 -------------------------------------

+> *A use case describes a single feature of a system along with the user-system interactions at its boundary.*

 ### Motivation (Addressed Information Need)
 Scott Ambler states that "[a] use case is a sequence of actions that provide a measurable value to an actor.
 Another way to look at it is a use case describes a way in which a real-world actor interacts with the system." in his book and website on [Agile Modeling](http://agilemodeling.com/artifacts/systemUseCase.htm).